nroonga/nroonga-httpd/README.md

 ## nroonga-httpd

-Yet another [groonga](http://groonga.org) http server implementation. nroonga-http is built on the top of [nroonga](http://nroonga.github.com).
+Yet another [groonga](http://groonga.org) http server implementation. nroonga-httpd is built on the top of [nroonga](http://nroonga.github.com).

 ### How to use